An online resource for High School Students

 Rice production is far more limited geographically than is wheat, but is a product of intensive agriculture in South, Southeast, and East Asia.
 It is grown in much smaller quantities in Southern Europe and Africa.
 In the United States, the Mississippi Delta is home to huge rice farms, allowing the US to be an important rice exporting country in the global economy.

-Most of the food consumed in the world’s most highly developed economies is produced on large, highly mechanized farms in where production is focused on a single commodity.
-This kind of “plantation agriculture” is extensive rather than intensive and produces commodities that can be processed, transported, and stored for long periods.
+Most of the food consumed in the world’s most highly developed economies is produced on large, highly mechanized farms where production is focused on a single commodity.
+This kind of “plantation agriculture” is extensive rather than intensive, and produces commodities that can be processed, transported, and stored for long periods.

 Not everything is amenable to large-scale commodity production practices.
 Fresh fruits and vegetables will spoil very quickly and need to be consumed (or preserved through canning, freezing, or drying) within a few days of being harvested.
 Called “market gardening” even when they are actually farms specialize in crops like tomatoes, strawberries, apples, and the like, are often relatively close to urban centers so that their produce can move quickly from farm to market to table.
 There is a reason New Jersey is called the Garden State.
 In the Nineteenth Century, New Jersey produced much of the fresh food consumed in New York City and Philadelphia.
 As railroads and highway systems, as well as refrigeration, made it possible to speed fresh fruits and vegetables to urban areas more quickly, farmers farther and farther away were able to get their food to large, and profitable, market areas.